Texas property laws for trees

 If the branches or roots of a neighbor’s tree have crept over to your property, you have a right to prune the tree back to the property line.
 However, if you hurt the neighbor’s tree, you may be found liable for costly damages.

-Potential damages costs for trees
+Potential damage costs for trees

 Costs for damaging a neighbor’s tree could include:

-• The amount paid for the tree or what it would cost to replace the tree
+- The amount paid for the tree or what it would cost to replace the tree

-• Punitive damages (if the defendant is found to have been willfully trespassing)
+- Punitive damages (if the defendant is found to have been willfully trespassing)

-• Attorney fees
+- Attorney fees

 Fallen Trees

-Under Texas property laws, if a tree falls from natural causes (lightning, storms, water) the property owner of the place where a tree has fallen is responsible for removing the tree.
+Under Texas property laws, if a tree falls from natural causes (lightning, storms, water) the property owner of the place where the tree has fallen is responsible for removing the tree.
 This includes situations in which a tree that was rooted in a neighbor’s yard has fallen down onto another neighbor’s property.
 The neighbor who originally owned the tree would not be legally liable for removing the tree.

 However, a neighbor would be liable for damages if his or her tree or branches fell due to negligence.
 For example, if the neighbor knew that his or her tree was decaying, but chose not to tend to the problem, he or she would be liable for resulting damages.